DrummerViking/tools/Inject-MailItemsIntoArchive/readme.md

 The script will request the user credentials which have impersonation permissions to open mailbox "impersonated@contoso.com".
 Will attempt to inject 100 messages (default value) into the user Archive's Inbox.
 Will save all powershell output to the Transcript file.
+Will connect to EWS using Basic Auth instead of Modern Auth.

 ## Version History:
 ### 1.00 - 04/20/2022